-The term visual dyslexia or dyseidetic dyslexia is often the used to describe a dyslexic with difficulties in visual processing.
+The term visual dyslexia and dyseidetic dyslexia are often used to describe a dyslexic with difficulties in visual processing.

-Auditory dyslexia or dysphonetic dyslexia, on the other hand, is the used to describe a dyslexic with difficulties in auditory processing.
+Auditory dyslexia and dysphonetic dyslexia, on the other hand, are used to describe a dyslexic with difficulties in auditory processing.

 Auditory processing refers to the ability to make sense of information taken in through the ears.
 It is not the ability to hear, but the ability to interpret, organise, or analyse what’s heard.